 Brief description and listing

 The archives of personal correspondence and photographs of Harriet Press Freeman is located in the Helen Topping Architecture and Fine Arts Library.
 It does not contain architectural drawings or blueprints of the Freeman House (1923-1924, deeded to the University of Southern California in 1984).
-To make an appointment, please call 213 740 1956.
+This collection is available for viewing Monday-Friday 9am-5pm.
+We do not provide reproduction services and do not have scanning facilities for our archival collections.
+The collections must be viewed on site.
+To make an appointment, call (213) 740-1956.
+You can bring a laptop or a small digital camera.

 Box 1-Correspondence (Organized Chronologically)